Othent/docs/api/dispatch.md

 # Dispatch Transaction

 The `dispatch()` function allows you to quickly sign and send a transaction to the network in a bundled format.
 It is best for smaller datas and contract interactions.
 If the bundled transaction cannot be submitted, it will fall back to a base layer transaction.
 The function returns the [result](dispatch.md#dispatch-result) of the API call.

+The `dispatch()` function supports the following arguments:

+- **Arweave transaction**: A valid Arweave transaction object is required.
+- **Optional Parameters**:
+    - **Bundling Node:** Specify the node used for bundling transactions.
+By default, the function uses the ArDrive Turbo node.
+    - **Arweave Init Instance:** Provide a custom Arweave initialization instance By default, the function uses an arweave instance connected to [`arweave.net`](http://arweave.net) on port `443`.

 | Argument      | Type                                                                    | Description                                                  |
 | ------------- | ----------------------------------------------------------------------- | ------------------------------------------------------------ |
 | `transaction` | [`Transaction`](https://github.com/arweaveTeam/arweave-js#transactions) | A valid Arweave transaction instance (**without a keyfile**) |

-{% hint style="info" %}
-**Note:** This function requires the [`DISPATCH`](connect.md#permissions) permission.
-{% endhint %}

 {% hint style="warning" %}
 **Note:** If you are trying to sign a larger piece of data (5 MB <), make sure to notify the user to not switch / close the browser tab.
 Larger transactions are split into chunks in the background and will take longer to sign.
 {% endhint %}

 {% hint style="warning" %}
 **Note:** The function uses the default bundler node set by the user or the extension.
-Consider using the [`signDataItem()`](sign-dataitem.md) function to submit data to a custom bundler.&#x20;
+Consider using the [`signDataItem()`](sign-dataitem.md) function to submit data to a custom bundler.
+{% endhint %}

+{% hint style="info" %}
+**Note:** This function assumes (and requires) a user is authenticated.
+See [`requireAuth()`](require-auth.md).
 {% endhint %}

 ## Dispatch result